davidbell1751/historical-squares/README.md

 2. I created a short description of each park beside its name.
 3. I broke the parks into significant date clusters.
 4. I only used HTML and CSS for this webpage as was the request at the time.
-5. I added a link to the historical society at the bottom of the page.
+5. I added a link to a more detailed page for the squares for the reader.

 **Web Page**